Home

 Dresden has a thriving Christmas Market tradition that dates back to 1434.
 They bake an enormous "Stollen" cake... four tons of cake!
 It is the centerpiece of a grand parade, and at the end, it is cut and ceremoniously handed around.

-In the Romantic Road town of Rothernberg ob der Tauber, you'll find an enchanted Christmas wonderland.
+In the Romantic Road town of Rothenberg ob der Tauber, you'll find an enchanted Christmas wonderland.
 There are Christmas stores and a Christmas Museum open in town all year long in case you can't get there at Christmas.
 Because this is such a cute little town, it's one of the prettiest German Christmas Markets.
 Kids have fun in the "Gingerbread House".

 If you want to go to one of the German Christmas Markets, remember it's going to be cold, so take plenty of warm clothes.
-You should make reservations well in advance in the smaller towns.
-Be prepared for crowds, but remember, everyone will be festive and you'll have fun.
+But don't let the cold stop you!

 Happy travels... even if you don't travel the world... just remember that life is a journey... embrace and enjoy it!
 Judy and Mark